 The Label Tool in Audacity was used to mark the time points at which pauses began and ended.
-Two types of pause were marked and exported for data analysis: pause before fill that occurred following a question and prior to answer commencement, and filled pauses (such as "um" and "uh") that interrupted such initial silent pauses.
-To be clear, both types of pause were marked only when they occurred consecutively and directly after a question.
+The following two types of pauses were marked and exported for data analysis: pause before fill that occurred following a question and prior to answer commencement and filled pauses (such as "um" and "uh") that interrupted such initial silent pauses.
+To be clear, both types of pauses were marked only when they occurred consecutively and directly after a question.
+The pause data set for Experiment 2 is available at the Texas State Repository (see Author's Note).